das-g/website/gitpod/docs/integrations/tailscale.md

 ---
-section: projects
+section: integrations
-title: network bridging
+title: Tailscale
 ---

 <script context="module">
   export const prerender = true;
 </script>

-# Network Bridging
+# Tailscale

 With Tailscale you can automatically and securely connect your Gitpod workspace to other development resources, whether in the cloud or on prem, such as a production database behind your company’s firewall.
 You can also spin up several Gitpod workspaces that can talk to each other.